muratk5n/thirdwave/en/README.md

 ---

-Someone told in the crew "get me some code!" they got it, but to make it look dense, "hi-tech" they removed the indentation.
+Someone told the crew "get me some code!" they got it, but to make it look dense, "hi-tech" they removed the indentation.
 Hey it's all for the looks right?
 This is Holywood.

 \#upgrade